 Aortic Valve Replacement in Washington DC

-What is Aortic Valve Replacement
+What is Aortic Valve Replacement?

 There are four valves in your heart that help blood flow properly through your heart and back into your body.
 If there is an issue with one or more of your valves, you may be a candidate for an aortic valve replacement.

 An aortic valve replacement is a type of heart surgery used to treat problems with the heart’s aortic valve, replacing a poor aortic valve with an artificial one.
 If you are considering an aortic valve replacement, contact Dr. John Trujillo to discuss the symptoms of your condition and your candidacy for surgical treatment.
 If you are experiencing symptoms of a structural heart disease, please call (240) 449-1100 and schedule a consultation at our cardiology clinic in Washington DC.

 Am I a Candidate for Aortic Valve Replacement?